NeoSoul01/NeoSoul01.github.io/_posts/2025-03-20-cs50-week-6-reflections.md

 }
 ```

-Similarly, we can do the same in python with only one line of code
+Similarly, we can do the same in Python with only one line of code

 ```python
 print("Hello world")